population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 reaching wealthier households, who typically have better access to phones, than poorer households.
 This would bias our results.
-To avoid any biases to the extent possible, we use the UHFS-provided survey weights to ensure that the data is nationally representative (Uganda Bureau of Statistics, 2022).
+To avoid any biases to the extent possible, we use the UHFS-provided survey weights to ensure that the data is nationally representative [@Uganda-Bureau-of-Statistics2022].

 Over the seven rounds, the cumulative attrition rate was 15.7 percent, with 1,875 households from the baseline interviewed in round 7 (October